apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ![Lucene Index MBean](lucene-index-mbean.png)

-This MBean supports retriving index fields and terms using the `getFieldTermsInfo(java.lang.String indexPath, java.lang.String field, int max)` and the `getFieldTermsInfo(java.lang.String indexPath, java.lang.String field, java.lang.String fieldType, int max)` methods.
+This MBean supports retrieving index fields and terms using the `getFieldTermsInfo(java.lang.String indexPath, java.lang.String field, int max)` and the `getFieldTermsInfo(java.lang.String indexPath, java.lang.String field, java.lang.String fieldType, int max)` methods.

 The first method always assumes the return type is a String, the second method allows you to specify the return type as either: